The Colorado Rockies will be selling pot brownies at Coors Field concession stands .

-The claim wasn’t totally implausible on its face, as Colorado is one of four states — along with Alaska, Oregon, and Washington — that has legalized recreational use of marijuana (although Colorado law doesn’t permit the consumption of pot “openly and publicly,” which would tend to blunt the appeal of selling marijuana at large sporting events).
-But readers might have noticed the teensy, tiny print at the top of the article in which the item’s publication date was rendered: 28 February 2014.
-Were there any truth to the report, the altered “altitudes” among Rockies game-goers surely would have made headlines in the ensuing two years between the claim’s initial publication and its recirculation in March 2016.
+The claim wasn’t totally implausible on its face, as Colorado was one of four states — along with Alaska, Oregon, and Washington — that had legalized recreational use of marijuana (although Colorado law didn’t permit the consumption of pot “openly and publicly,” which would tend to blunt the appeal of selling marijuana at large sporting events).

-In fact, this story is totally false, a fabrication promulgated by the Empire Sports fake news site, which has long published sensational yet fake stories to garner social media shares.
+In fact, this story was totally false, a fabrication promulgated by the Empire Sports fake news site, which has long published sensational yet fake stories to garner social media shares.